michaelshiloh/robotaPsyche/weeklySchedule.md

 Email Assignment:

--	Email me a link to your repository.
+-	Email me a link to your repository for this class.

 #### Assignments Due January 25 (TBA)